imperialwool/Amino.fix.fix/README.md

 ## Warning

 - if you using subclients, you SHOULD pass main client, NOT profile
-- Requests -> Httpx, i think its better
+- this library using HTTPX, not REQUESTS
-- lib/util -> lib/ (why lib was empty?)
+- lib/util -> lib/
-- supporting only python 3.9 and higher bcause python 3.8 will unsupported in 2024 and older versions are unsupported at all
+- supporting only python 3.9 and higher